Exploring LLM Cryptocurrency Trading Through Fact-Subjectivity Aware Reasoning: FS-ReasoningAgent Framework

-Statistics Agent is responsible for extracting, analyzing, and summarizing key market data related to cryptocurrencies.
+After data collection and analyzing LLM reasoning in trading, we introduce each component of the FS-ReasoningAgent, demonstrating how the framework makes its trading decisions, as illustrated in \autoref{fig:framework}. \textbf{Statistics Agent.} Statistics Agent is responsible for extracting, analyzing, and summarizing key market data related to cryptocurrencies.
 It reads various quantitative metrics such as the opening price, total transaction volume, average gas fees, unique addresses, and total value transferred on the cryptocurrency.
 Based on this data, the Statistics Agent identifies short-term market trends and provides an essential foundation for the overall trading strategy.
 This agent plays a vital role in ensuring that trading decisions are grounded in up-to-date, quantifiable market conditions.
-An example of Statistics Agent is shown in \autoref{fig:statAgent}.
+An example of Statistics Agent is shown in \autoref{table:statAgent}.